RedSeaFox/voice_friend/README.md

 <summary>English</summary>

 ### About the program
 The program is designed for situations where there is no possibility or desire to control a computer with a mouse or keyboard.
+The program can work offline, since the Vosk offline library is used for speech recognition.

 The main purpose of the program is listening or watching media.